-Birth and death.
-First day and last day at a job.
+Birth, and death.
+The first day and last day at a job.
 New moon and full moon.

-The beginning drives expectation and intrigue.
+The beginning drives expectations and intrigue.
 The ending gives a new meaning to everything that happened in between.

 If the first episode of a series doesn’t grab your attention, your likelihood of ditching that show increases exponentially.
 However, a grand season finale will get viewers to continue watching when the series begins again.

-Successful screenwriters understand their success depends on high starts and endings.
+Successful screenwriters understand their success depends on great starts and endings.

 And that’s also true in your life.
 How you begin and end your day will define your ability to achieve things and feel happy.